pmitev/to-awk-or-not/docs/Case_studies/List.md

 * **[Gaussian smearing](Gaussian_smearing.md)**
   _trivial task done with awk - example how to use functions_
 * **[Linear interpolation](Linear_interpolation.md)**
-  _use linear interpolation to resample your date on different grid_
+  _use linear interpolation to resample your data on different grid_

 ## Physics oriented
 * **[Dipole moment example](Dipole_moment.md)**